 Feeling Ignored?
-A MA Child Support Mediation Shows Why You Get Bewildered When Solutions to Family Problems Are Ignored…And What To Do About It!
+MA Child Support Mediation Shows Why You Get Bewildered When Solutions to Family Problems Are Ignored…And What To Do About It!

 A brilliant, selfless, creative, and irrefutable solution?

 Like this one I heard during a MA child support mediation:

 “I really won’t care if you reduce the child support.”

 How many parents paying child support would LOVE to be told that by their co-parent?

 If you’re thinking all of them you would be thinking what I was thinking during a recent parenting mediation in Massachusetts.

 The father was struggling financially.
 Well-educated and talented he had been down on his luck.